Longitudinal Outcomes Truncated by Death: Causal Estimands and Bayesian Estimators: Application

 \subsection{Results}

-Baseline characteristics were similar between treatment arms with respect to site of onset, sex, baseline ALSFRSr score, age at symptom onset, and time from symptom onset to baseline (Table~\ref{tab:trophos_stats}).
-Overall, 23.97\% of patients had died by the end of follow-up (Figure~\ref{fig:description_trophos}; Table~\ref{tab:res_trophos}). \\ The integrated Brier score (IBS) had a centered 95\% credibility interval of $[0.087, 0.092]$, while the cumulative dynamic area under the ROC curve (cdAUC) had a 95\% credibility interval of $[0.594, 0.671]$, indicating adequate calibration but only moderate discrimination.
-Bias and absolute bias in the reconstruction increase over time, in line with the increasing number of deaths (Table~\ref{tab:res_trophos}). \\ Figure~\ref{fig:trophos_results} summarizes the estimated treatment effects.
-For both the RMST and SACE estimands, the posterior medians suggest a beneficial treatment effect, although the corresponding 95\% credibility intervals include the null.
-Consistent with this pattern, the SIM and PC estimands yield more pronounced effects, particularly at 12 months, with 95\% credibility intervals of $[0.53, 0.60]$ for the PC and $[0.78, 2.54]$ for the SIM (Table~\ref{tab:res_trophos}).
+Baseline characteristics were similar between treatment arms with respect to site of onset, sex, baseline ALSFRS-R score, age at symptom onset, and time from symptom onset to baseline (Appendix D).
+Overall, 24\% of individuals had died by the end of follow-up (Appendix D).
+Figure~\ref{fig:trophos_results} summarizes the estimated treatment effects also available in Appendix D. For both the RMST and SACE estimands, the posterior medians suggest a beneficial treatment effect, although the corresponding 95\% credibility intervals include the null.
+Consistent with this pattern, the MCO and PC estimands yield more pronounced effects, particularly at 12 months, with 95\% credibility intervals of $[0.53, 0.60]$ for the PC and $[0.78, 2.54]$ for the MCO.